danleeaj/feynman/README.md

 # Ghost of Feynman

-The Ghost of Feynman will supervise you as you study.
+The Ghost of Feynman will supervise you as you study!